The Benefits of Neutering Dogs

 - It’s also thought that neutering your dog will prevent him from displaying that annoying and/or embarrassing floor show of humping everything in sight.

-However, there are no promises; Max still tries to hump his blanket from time to time!
+However, there are no promises; Max often still tries to hump his blanket when he gets a bit over-excited!

 Neutering Dogs: Spaying A Female Dog